The Safari Zone: A Kangaskhan Collection

 Origin: Japan

 The first card is a lenticular card that shifts left to right.
-I believe this card was available as part of a promotion with Meiji Chocolates, a Japanese confectionary brand that has done a lot of Pokémon promotions (including the metal coins in the Miscellaneous section).
-Some of these sets feature a rock/paper/scissors aspect, some of them don't.
+I believe this card was available as part of a promotion with Meiji Chocolates, a Japanese confectionery brand that has done a lot of Pokémon promotions (including the metal coins in the Miscellaneous section).
+Some of these sets feature a rock/paper/scissors element, some of them don't.

-I can only guess at the blue card, I think it's also a Meiji card because it appears to have the rock/paper/scissors thing going on, and it's around the same size.
+I can only guess about the blue card.
+I think it's also a Meiji card because it appears to have the rock/paper/scissors thing going on, and it's around the same size.

 Picture